Custom Reporting

 Stop ends active sink work cleanly.
 Dispose is the final best-effort cleanup phase for sockets, writers, or client objects.
 Dispose failures are recorded in sinkErrors with phase=dispose.

 Registers one or more sink instances on the runner or context.
-Custom reporting sinks remain Enterprise-only.
+Custom reporting sinks require Business and above.